-These technicians are responsible for taking freshly made costumes and adjusting them, through distressing, and painting, to look (lived in).
-Sometimes this work is very subtle (a chip on a button, fray of a thread, a little wrinkling) and sometimes it can be extreme (massive dirt and sweat, tearing and heavy fraying).
+These technicians are responsible for taking freshly made costumes and adjusting them, through distressing and painting, to look (lived in).
+Sometimes this work is very subtle (a chip on a button, fray of a thread, a little wrinkling), and sometimes, it can be extreme (massive dirt and sweat, tearing, and heavy fraying).

 Hair Department Head

-The hair designer works with the director to discuss the story and characters’ needs.
+The hair designer works with the director to discuss the story and the characters’ needs.
 The hair designer is also responsible for sourcing or creating all of the wigs that appear in the show, and their design is closely tied to the hairstyles that are being worn.

-This can be seen in the fact that it takes the longest amount of time for a hairstyle to be designed, and that the hairstyles are very detailed and unique to each character.
+This can be seen in the fact that it takes the longest amount of time for a hairstyle to be designed and that the hairstyles are very detailed and unique to each character.